-Hey, we found a press release about Cameron and Comfort: TV Host Ray Comfort and Actor Kirk Cameron Announce ‘Big Give’ of 100,000 Copies of Darwin’s Origin of Species, as Nothing Created Everything Releases Sept.
-22. Here’s a couple of excerpts, with our bold:
+Hey, we found a press release about Cameron and Comfort: [Addendum: The link is dead, but the press release was titled: TV Host Ray Comfort and Actor Kirk Cameron Announce ‘Big Give’ of 100,000 Copies of Darwin’s Origin of Species, as Nothing Created Everything Releases Sept.
+22.]
+Here’s a couple of excerpts, with our bold:

 Comfort and Cameron’s big give will launch on 50 top U.S. university campuses on November 19, just days before the 150th anniversary of the publication of Darwin’s magnum opus.
 “We are very excited to give away Origin of Species because it exposes atheistic evolution’s many hoaxes and the unscientific belief that nothing created everything,” Comfort continues.

 Comfort really thinks his “nothing created everything” line is profound.
 Perhaps it’s deep stuff for him, but even for a creationist jingle it’s pretty lame.

 Best known as the teen heartthrob Mike Seaver of the award winning series Growing Pains, Kirk Cameron also played “Buck Williams” from the Left Behind films, and starred in the top-grossing indie film, Fireproof.